Andy-J-marshall/littlemoor-website/README.md

 -   `npm i`
 -   `npm run build-deploy`

+There is also a GitHub action in `.github/workflows` that will automatically deploy the website when changes are pushed to the `main` branch.

 Note: If the website isn't found then navigate to the Github repo settings and re-add the custom domain